|Wix standout features|

 - Limits to customization: While I like that Wix is easy to use for many people, it can be frustrating if you want to bring your business up to the next level and provide custom development.
 There’s no real way of getting under the hood.
 Also, if you wish to change templates, you may discover that content that works under one theme may not easily transfer to another.

-- Cost of good analytics: While there are some good tools for analyzing your site traffic, if you want detail, you will need to upgrade to a more expensive plan.
+- Cost of good analytics: While there are some good tools for analyzing your site traffic, you will need to upgrade to a more expensive plan if you want detail.

 - Non-transferability: Wix uses a proprietary format for managing your site, so if at some point you want to move your site to a different provider, you will find that this is unfortunately not possible.
 If you start your site with Wix, you are stuck with it.